Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Circuit Board Edition/ReadMe.md

 ## What special with this weapon?

-- Fire SEAPP (Smart Elemental Adaptive Plasma Projectile): a Alien Plasma Projectile which adapt his Elemental following the impact:
+- Fire SEAPP (Smart Elemental Adaptive Plasma Projectile): a Alien Plasma Projectile which adapt his Elemental following the kind of impact:
   - Incendiary on flesh
   - Shock on shield
   - Corrosive on armor